Georgetown University Student Association: Legacy

-Perhaps the most famous service established by student government is Students of Georgetown, Inc., also known as "The Corp," which was founded by SG President Roger Cochetti and Vice President Nancy Kent in October 1971.
+Perhaps the most famous service established by student government is Students of Georgetown, Inc., also known as "The Corp", which was founded by SG President Roger Cochetti and Vice President Nancy Kent in October 1971.
 Until the early 1990s, the board of The Corp remained under the control of student government and the activities of the two organizations were closely linked.
-Today, The Corp operates seven businesses on Georgetown's campus and is considered the largest student-run nonprofit corporation in the world.

 In addition to improving student resources and services, student government at Georgetown has long played a central role in the allocation of resources to student activities.
 This has been the case since at least the 1970s, but a notable change occurred in 2001 when a GUSA-led effort successfully established a "Student Activities Fee" to be collected from all students as part of undergraduate tuition, and disbursed to all student organizations by GUSA itself.
 Today, GUSA allocates more than $1 million per year to eight advisory boards, which in turn allocate their funds to over 300 student organizations.

 Student government has traditionally remained focused on student life, but at times the organization has also contributed its voice to political debates on campus and around the country.
 In 1997, for example, GUSA vocally supported the controversial addition of crucifixes to university classrooms.
 And in 2011, GUSA President Mike Meaney organized a group letter from more than 100 student body presidents to President Barack Obama and Speaker of the House John Boehner urging a bipartisan compromise on the national debt ceiling.

 History

 Georgetown University Athletic Association: 1874 to 1920

 The earliest form of student government at Georgetown was the Georgetown University Athletic Association, which formed in 1874 in order to coordinate athletics amongst the students of Georgetown College.
 The Athletic Association was relatively informal in its structure and duties until 1889, when students drafted a constitution and began annual elections.
-Its leadership consisted of three elected students –– the Vice President, Secretary, and Treasurer –– as well as the managers of each athletic team and a Jesuit advisor who held the symbolic title of "President."
+Its leadership consisted of three elected students –– the Vice President, Secretary, and Treasurer –– as well as the managers of each athletic team and a Jesuit advisor who held the symbolic title of "President".
 That symbolism was soon relinquished, however, and by 1900 the student leader of the Athletic Association was called its President.
 The Association's duties were almost entirely athletic in nature; it coordinated schedules for athletic practices and games, managed the sharing of athletic equipment, and raised funds in order to support activities related to athletics and school spirit.

 The Athletic Association was also called "The Yard" interchangeably, in likely reference to the College Yard in which athletic games were played.
 Its annual leaders were thus referred to as the Yard President, Yard Secretary, and Yard Treasurer.